-Based on the above, we reduced our non-cash valuation allowance on our deferred tax assets from \$4.1 million at December 31, 2011 to \$8.7 million at December 31, 2012.
-The remaining valuation allowance at December 31, 2012 is for certain state jurisdictions which have a shorter NOL carryforward utilization period or a large NOL carryforward relative to their current earnings.
-In future periods, the remaining valuation allowance for these state jurisdictions will be evaluated to determine if sufficient positive evidence indicates that it is more likely than not that an additional portion of the underlying state NOL carryforwards should be able to be realized.
+In evaluating the need for a non-cash valuation allowance against our deferred tax assets at December 31, 2013, we considered all available and objectively verifiable positive and negative evidence.
+The remaining valuation allowance at December 31, 2012 was for certain state jurisdictions which have a shorter NOL carryforward utilization period or a large NOL carryforward relative to their current earnings.
+In 2013, the remaining valuation allowance for these state jurisdictions was evaluated for additional positive evidence.
+Based on strong current and expected earnings, it was determined that if was more likely than not that our state NOL carryforwards would be utilized, and the valuation allowance was reversed.

-At December 31, 2012 and December 31, 2011, we had a valuation allowance against deferred tax assets as follows (in thousands):
+At December 31, 2013 and December 31, 2012, we had a valuation allowance against deferred tax assets as follows (in thousands):